nawka12/aiden/README.md

 ## Known bugs
 - The stop button will not stop the transcription immediately.
 It will processes the last chunk downloaded until it's transcribed, and then completely stop.
 - If you want to utilize your GPU, please install the GPU version of torch (in the venv for batch file user).
-- Window resize is not working properly yet.